kishannareshpal/Exames/README.md

 As of now, i'm looking forward to add a feature that let's the user upload an exam that is not yet available on the server.
 Maybe when v2.0 comes out, it will roll out with this feature.

 ### Can i (user) help you?
 Yes indeed.
-You are the only thing i have to be able to make this app see Heaven.
-You can help me by reporting bugs and leaving a review in the playsore.
+You can help me out by reporting bugs and leaving a review in the playsore.
+Or even making pull requests.
   > Email: kishan_jadav@hotmail.com